-These quick Baja Chicken Wraps are something that Betsy and I have been eating recently.
+These quick wraps are something that Betsy and I have been eating recently.
 I love them because they work great for a lunch dish, but are also good to have if you want a lighter dinner option.
 They are pretty healthy actually and jam-packed with flavor.